nastasemd/StreamCheck/README.md

 # StreamCheck
- Checking if stream is online on Twitch
+ Checking if stream is online on Twitch using the Twitch API

+ client id and client secret are both hidden in a separate file.